vedantkr333/Calculator/README.md

 # Calculator
 Making calculator using java.
-I am using a switch statement
+I am using a switch statement for calculation
+And while statement to continue